syataheri/tinyURL/readme.md

 #### result

-Going to SwaggerUI page.
+Going to the SwaggerUI page.

-## some other Info
+## Some other Info

 ### log's

-It have a folder with error.log file for sever logs.
+It has a folder with an error.log file for server logs.

 ## .env file

-you shoud rename .env.example to .env and complete it.
+you should rename .env.example to .env and complete it.
-It's need two mongoDB atlas url or local url, one for production data and one for testing.
+It needs two mongoDB atlas URLs or local URLs, one for production data and one for testing.
-You should put your secret for json web token too.
+You should put your secret for the JSON web token too.